jzpero/mdnotes/docs/General Concepts/Delirium.md

 ## Pathogenesis
 Occurs from widespread disturbances in cortical and subcortical brain regions with diffuse cerebral dysfunction.
 This is a result of an **insult to a predisposed individual**.

-Theories range from cholingeric failure hypotheses, to dopamine excess, to HPA axis stress response, to cytokines in inflammation.
+Theories range from cholinergic failure hypotheses, to dopamine excess, to HPA axis stress response, to cytokines in inflammation.

 ## Etiology
 | Category        | Example                                                                                 |